Gabo1245/Connectivity/README.md

 # Connectivity
-Joke Virus that communicates a cellphone with computer, made with python and react native
+Joke Virus that communicates a cellphone with computer, made with python, firebase and react native